Kenneth Law facing upgraded murder charges in Ontario sodium nitrite deaths: sources

 Editor’s note: If you or anyone you know is struggling with mental health there are a number of ways to get help, including by calling Talk Suicide Canada at 1-833-456-4566.
 A list of local crisis centres is also available here.

-Murder charges against Kenneth Law have been upgraded to the first degree, CTV News has learned.
+Murder charges against Kenneth Law have been upgraded to the first degree, sources have confirmed to CTV News.

 - Download our app to get local alerts on your device